 Addons and variations

-- Indian Brussel sprouts have many choices to suit each palate.
-Cabbage, radish, asparagus are some of the other vegetables that blend well with this Brussel sprouts recipe.
+- Indian Brussels sprouts have many choices to suit each palate.
+Cabbage, radish, and asparagus are some other vegetables that blend well with this Brussels sprouts recipe.

 - Sprinkle garam masala for a rich flavor.

-- Adding fresh herbs like cilantro, mint leaves add a crisp natural aroma of the dish.
+- Adding fresh herbs like cilantro mint leaves adds a crisp, natural aroma.

 - Want to add some heat? throw in jalapeno slices or serrano peppers.
-Combine some heat elements is an incredible alternative for spicy tastebuds.
+Combining some heat elements is an incredible alternative for spicy tastebuds.

-- Want to subtle down the flavor furthermore? add a blob of butter.
-This gives a nice rich feel and brings all the spices together in a simple way.
+- Want to subtle down the flavor further? add a blob of butter.
+This gives a nice, rich feel and brings all the spices together.

-Dishes that go well with spiced Brussel sprouts
+Dishes that go well with spiced Brussels sprouts

-This Brussel sprout stir fry is an Indian style food cooked with warm tropical spices.
-After we tried once, you know what, I keep making them often as family likes this stir-fried vegetable a lot.
-So, I grab this in a lot whenever I happen to see them fresh in the stores.
+This Brussels sprouts stir fry is an Indian-style food cooked with warm tropical spices.
+After we tried once, you know what?
+I make them often as the family likes this stir-fried vegetable a lot.
+So, I grab this in usually whenever I see them fresh in the stores.

 Meat.
-The dish is made for matching with grilled chicken.
+The dish is made to match with grilled chicken.
 The pan-roasted Brussels pairs with the tandoori grilled chicken or lemon grilled chicken like heaven.
-Cedar plank grilled salmon, garlic pepper shrimp are all pairs nicely.
+Cedar plank grilled salmon and garlic pepper shrimp all pair nicely.

 Soups.
-For a nourishing and light dinner serve the veggie with a big bowl of soup like Roasted tomato soup, clear tomato soup, vegetable tortellini soup, hibachi soup.
+For a nourishing and light dinner, serve the veggie with a big bowl of soup like Roasted tomato soup, clear tomato soup, vegetable tortellini soup, or hibachi soup.

 Bread.
-Indian flatbreads like aloo paratha, onion kulcha, cabbage paratha, are genuine choices.
-On the other hand, Garlic bread would be the best in my opinion.
+Indian flatbreads like aloo paratha, onion kulcha, and cabbage paratha, are genuine choices.
+On the other hand, Garlic bread would be the best.

 When to make?

-Indian Brussel sprouts recipe is a convenient recipe for a party, potluck or for a trip.
-Very easy to put it together in barely in a few minutes.
-Another advantage is it just requires a beginner level expertise in cooking.
+Indian Brussels sprouts recipe is convenient for a party, potluck, or trip.
+It's very easy to put it together in barely a few minutes.
+Another advantage is it just requires beginner-level expertise in cooking.

-If you have the basic knowledge of cooking and have the interest to try out new things, here you go, you are the perfect person to enjoy this recipe.
+If you have basic cooking knowledge and are interested in trying new things, here you go; you are the perfect person to enjoy this recipe.

-This pan sauteed Brussel sprout has a great chewy texture, which is a really perfect pair with the grilled meat or Indian roti, rice.
+This pan-sauteed Brussels sprout has a great chewy texture, perfect for grilled meat or Indian roti rice.

-Planning for a grand family reunion or simple weeknight dinner, this Indian Brussel sprouts matches completely to both these occasions.
+Planning for a grand family reunion or a simple weeknight dinner, these Indian Brussels sprouts completely match both occasions.

-Why you should make this Indian Brussel sprouts this week?
+Why you should make these Indian Brussels sprouts this week?

 - This is easy to make.

-- Simple and straight forward recipe, best even for beginners.
+- This simple recipe is best even for beginners.

 - You can put it all together in a few minutes.

-- It requires very simple ingredients that you may already in your pantry.
+- It requires straightforward ingredients that you may already have in your pantry.

-- Finally, it does taste awesome, that you will fall in love with.
+- Finally, it does taste fantastic, and you will fall in love with it.

 Other appetizer recipes you may like